ngommans/mcode/README.md

 ### 3. Connect to Remote Terminal

 1. Open the client in your browser (e.g., `http://localhost:8080`)
 2. Enter your GitHub Token in the input field and click "Authenticate".
+If you intend to use the Gemini CLI, ensure you select "Google" as the shell type and provide your Gemini API Key.
 3. Select a Codespace from the dropdown or enter a GitHub Repository URL (e.g., `https://github.com/ngommans/mcode.git`) and click "Connect to Repo Codespace".
 4. Click "Connect Codespace" to establish the terminal session.
 The button will change to "Disconnect Codespace" when connected.

 ## Next Steps

-1.  **Fix "Open Gemini" Button:** Ensure the command is correctly sent to the server for execution in the codespace.
-2.  **Reorganize UI:** Implement a connection menu consistent with the VS Code bottom-left icon, integrating with the command box to reduce button clutter.
 3.  **Port Tunneling Information:** Add support to view tunneling information on ports, allowing users to connect to running web applications (e.g., `localhost:3000` from the remote codespace).
 4.  **Integration with Other Consoles (MCP):** Explore integration with other consoles (potentially via a Multi-Console Protocol) to share and monitor debug and log messaging with a coding agent.
 5.  **Streamlined Startup Workflow:**